 In order to secure these outcomes for residents and service users, the Council needs to respond to some tough challenges.
-Through partnership working and efficiency savings the Council has made significant savings over the past five years and needs to find a further £7.8m by 2027/28 in a climate of reducing funding from Central Government and rising demand for many of the Councils services.
+Through partnership working, increasing income from commercial activity and efficiency savings the Council has made significant savings over the past five years and needs to find a further £1.8m by 2027/28 in a climate of reducing funding from Central Government and rising demand for many of the Councils services.
 This means that it is important that, whilst we focus on achieving the organisational goal and aspirations, we continue to plan services in detail on an annual basis, focusing on challenges over the coming year but also considering the medium term horizon.

-The Heads of Service are responsible for preparing service plans that include detail on: core business that must be delivered; plans for improvement, development and disinvestment; financial planning; arrangements for addressing key governance issues; key service risks and management/mitigation activity and arrangements for robust performance management within the service.
+The Service Managers are responsible for preparing service plans that include details on: core business that must be delivered; plans for improvement, development and disinvestment; financial planning; arrangements for addressing key governance issues; key service risks and management/mitigation activity and arrangements for robust performance management within the service.